 Best Protein Powder for Lactose Intolerance: A Data-Driven Guide

-Lactose intolerance doesn't mean you can't use protein powder.
-You just need to choose the right type.
-The difference between feeling great and feeling bloated comes down to how the protein was processed.
+Being lactose intolerant doesn't mean giving up on protein powder.
+It just means you need to pick the right one—the difference between feeling fine and spending the night regretting that shake comes down to how the protein was processed.

 Can You Drink Protein Powder If You Are Lactose Intolerant?